All rights reversed

-The copyleft symbol.
+The copyleft symbol, defined as U+1F12F in Unicode.
 Unlike the copyright symbol, it has no legal meaning.

-All rights reversed is a phrase that indicates a release of a publication under copyleft licensing status.
+All rights reversed is a phrase that indicates a release of a publication under a copyleft license.
 It is a pun on the common copyright disclaimer "All rights reserved", a copyright formality originally required by the Buenos Aires Convention of 1910.
-However Arnoud Engelfriet writes that "[t]he phrase ['All rights reversed'] by itself is not enough; a license must explicitly state the rights that are granted".
+However, computer scientist and lawyer Arnoud Engelfriet writes that "[t]he phrase ['All rights reversed'] by itself is not enough; a license must explicitly state the rights that are granted".

-"All Rights Reversed" (sometimes spelled rites) was used by author Gregory Hill in his Discordian text Principia Discordia.

 In 1984 or 1985, programmer Don Hopkins sent Richard Stallman a letter labeled "Copyleft—all rights reversed".
 Stallman chose the phrase to identify his free software method of distribution.
 It is often accompanied by a reversed version of the copyright symbol.
 That said, the use of the reversed copyright symbol is considered legally risky by the Free Software Foundation.